OSM Human

 Oncostatin M Human Recombinant (209 a.a.)

-Oncostatin-M (209 a.a.)
-Human Recombinant produced in E.Coli is a single, non-glycosylated polypeptide chain containing 209 amino acids and having a molecular mass of 23.9kDa.
+Recombinant Human Oncostatin-M (209 a.a.), produced in E.Coli, is a single, non-glycosylated polypeptide chain composed of 209 amino acids.
+With a molecular weight of 23.9kDa, this purified protein is obtained through proprietary chromatographic techniques.

 Shipped with Ice Packs